h2oai/wave/website/blog/2022-02-08-wave-on-heroku.md

 2022/02/04 19:13:52 #
 ```

-app will be available at http://localhost:10101
+The app will be available at http://localhost:10101.

 ### 2. Dockerize the Wave app